Public Safety and Police Interactions

 - Recognize their roles and responsibilities in relation to public safety, particularly when interacting with police.

-- How to Interact with the Police in the U.S. Fact Sheet (1 per participant)
+- How to Interact with the Police in the U.S. fact sheet (1 per participant), podcast, or video

 - Copies of How to Interact with the Police in the U.S. Guided Discussion Worksheet (1 per participant)

 - U.S. Department of Health and Human Services: Trauma-Informed Resources Specific to Immigrant or Refugee Populations

 - Trauma-Informed Care: Movement Towards Practice webinar and information guide from Switchboard

 - Trauma-Informed Care: Preventing Crises and De-escalating Difficult Situations webinar and information guide from Switchboard

 - Practices in Modern Policing: Police-Youth Engagement

 - Embrace Race: Moving ‘The Talk’ to ‘The Walk’ for Black Children